nest-excalibur/data-base/README.md

 # Database Module

-With the database module you can configure multiple connections and massively insert data for testing or production.
+With the database module you can insert massively data for testing or production.

 ## Installation